Did you know that Machine Learning is behind a task that you probably do every day?

 Next, we “clean” our data!
 Essentially, cleaning means removing any unwanted data, missing values, rows, columns etc.

 After this, we visualise the data to understand its structure and attempt to understand any relationships or correlations between variables present.

 Lastly, we split the data into two sets — a Training set and a Testing set.
 The Training set is where our model will learn from, and the Testing set will be used to check the model’s accuracy after the training.

 Still with me?
 Good!
 Our next stage is deciding on a model.
 This will determine the output after running an algorithm on the data.
 (An algorithm is a set of instructions for solving a problem or accomplishing a task, similar to following a recipe in a cookbook!)
 Hundreds of models are suited for various tasks and situations; image recognition, prediction, speech recognition, etc. We need to choose a model that’s relevant to our problem and can handle the type of data we have in our dataset.

 Once we select our model, we move to the most critical step in ML — training.
 In this step, we pass the prepared data to our ML model to find new patterns and make predictions.
 Over time, with more consistent training, the model will get better at predicting!

 5. Evaluating the Model

 After training, we need to see how it’s performing!
-This is done by testing the performance of the model on other unused datasets (e.g. the Testing dataset from step 2!).
-The Training dataset should not be tested again because the model will already be good at finding those patterns, and it will give us a higher accuracy than it actually has!
+This is done by testing the model's performance on other unused datasets (e.g. the Testing dataset from step 2!).
+The Training dataset should not be tested again because the model will already be good at finding those patterns and will give us a higher accuracy than it actually has!

 6. Parameter Tuning